Test Id : BRBPS

 Describes how the test is performed and provides a method-specific reference

 This test utilizes specimen processing, DNA extraction, and polymerase chain reaction (PCR) of a highly variable fragment of the 16S ribosomal RNA (rRNA) gene.
 The variability of the targeted V1-V3 region allows for taxonomically specific reporting.
 If positive by PCR based on signal strength, the amplified DNA is sequenced to obtain identification of the source organism.
 If PCR is negative, no sequencing is performed.
 PCR inhibition is detected with a second PCR reaction and amplification is performed on a LightCycler.
 Only high-quality consensus sequence of 400 base pairs or more (usable data for both forward and reverse direction) is used for Sanger sequencing identification.
-If sequence data is not interpretable using Sanger sequencing, next-generation sequencing (NGS) is performed.
+If sequence data is not interpretable using Sanger sequencing, or the PCR signal is weak, but present, next-generation sequencing (NGS) is performed.
 Quality filtering is performed for NGS and only results with 100X coverage are used in analysis.
 Positive and negative controls are used throughout all processes to ensure assay performance.
 Sequence quality (specimen score) and data analysis for organism identification is accomplished with Pathogenomix RipSeq software.(Unpublished Mayo method)

 PDF Report